Nginx: Mail proxy features

 Other features include upgrading executable and configuration without client connections loss, and a module-based architecture with both core and third-party module support.

 The paid Plus product includes additional features such as advanced load balancing and access to an expanded suite of metrics for performance monitoring.

-Nginx vs Nginx Plus

-There are two versions of Nginx: Nginx Open Source and Nginx Plus.

-Nginx Open Source is free and open-source software.

-Nginx Plus is sold as a subscription model.
-It offers features in addition to Nginx Open Source, such as active health checks, session persistence based on cookies, DNS-service-discovery integration, Cache Purging API, AppDynamic, Datalog, Dynatrace New Relic plug-ins, Active-Active HA with config sync, Key-Value Store, on-the-fly with zero downtime updates upstream configurations, and key‑value stores using Nginx Plus API and web application firewall (WAF) dynamic module.

 Nginx in comparison to Apache

 Nginx was written with an explicit goal of outperforming the Apache web server.
-Out of the box, serving static files, Nginx uses much less memory than Apache, and can handle roughly four times as many requests per second.
-However, this performance boost comes at a cost of decreased flexibility, such as the ability to override systemwide access settings on a per-file basis (Apache accomplishes this with an .htaccess file, while Nginx has no such feature built in).
+While in the past Nginx used to outperform Apache, since Apache 2.4 they offer similar performance.
+This former performance boost came at a cost of decreased flexibility, such as the ability to override system-wide access settings on a per-file basis (Apache accomplishes this with an .htaccess file, while Nginx has no such feature built in).

 Formerly, adding third-party modules to Nginx required recompiling the application from source with the modules statically linked.
 This was partially overcome in version 1.9.11 in February 2016, with the addition of dynamic module loading.
 However, the modules still must be compiled at the same time as Nginx, and not all modules are compatible with this system; some require the older static linking process.